Team-Data-Antwerpen/portal4argis_tools/README.md

 So you can run this script daily to update changes in the metadata.

     usage: uploadMetadata2portal.py [-h] [--portal PORTAL] [--user USER] [--password PASSWORD] [--mxd MXD]
-                              [--service SERVICE]
+                                    [--service SERVICE] [--group GROUP] [--ws WS]
+                                    [--del_if_in_group_not_in_mxd DEL_IF_IN_GROUP_NOT_IN_MXD]

     optional arguments:
-      -h, --help           show this help message and exit --portal PORTAL      the link to the ESRI argis Portal --user USER          the username of the ESRI argis Portal --password PASSWORD  the password of the ESRI argis Portal --mxd MXD            the mxd with sync with the ESRI argis Portal --service SERVICE    the link to !CORRESPONDING! mapservice of the mxd --group GROUP        add all layers to this group --ws                 worskpace a location of a geodatabase that overwrites the location in the mxd, for example a .sde file
+      -h, --help            show this help message and exit --portal PORTAL       the link to the ESRI argis Portal, default is Arcgis online
+      --user USER           the username of the ESRI argis Portal --password PASSWORD   the password of the ESRI argis Portal --mxd MXD             the mxd to with sync with the ESRI argis Portal --service SERVICE     the link to !CORRESPONDING! mapservice of the mxd --group GROUP         add all layers to this group --ws WS               worskpace a location of a geodatabase that overwrites the location in the mxd, for example a .sde file --del_if_in_group_not_in_mxd DEL_IF_IN_GROUP_NOT_IN_MXD
+                            Will delete al layers not in mxd but in group, skip if no group

 <img  width="450" src="https://docs.google.com/drawings/d/1sMhr11r6yopZ8S7nIzhhvZ8qKXnxMBoFWQJmwiquWqw/pub?w=926&amp;h=926">